Indicators for this Category

 Poverty rates in Wisconsin are slightly lower than the United States average, and lower still in the Fox Cities region.
 In Calumet, the 2014 poverty rate was approximately a third of the US average.
 The 2014 Poverty Threshold for a family of four was an annual income of $24,008 or lower.
 While there appears no significant climb in child and overall poverty rates in the past three years, there has been a steady increase in Wisconsin Works (W-2) program participants(1)

 The poverty rate for single women raising children was approximately eight times higher than the rate for married couples with children across the Fox Cities counties from 2010 to 2014.
-While the percentage of children receiving childcare subsidies has fallen slightly between 2011 and 2014, the ratio of children to available child care places has increased.
+While the percentage of children receiving childcare subsidies has fallen slightly between 2011 and 2014, the ratio of children to available child care providers has increased.
 At the same time, the cost of childcare for all three counties has risen marginally.
 Using YoungStar ratings for child care providers, as of 2015 the number of providers meeting quality standards (with a 3 star rating or higher) ranged from 41.5% in Outagamie to 28.8% in Winnebago.
 As costs increase, there appears to be a growing need for affordable, quality child care, especially for single-parent households which make up around 1 in 10 of all households in the Fox Cities region.

 ) for adults age 18 to 64 decreased slightly in Calumet, Outagamie and Winnebago from 2006-2009 to 2010-2014 alongside an increase in the actual number of employees and a drop in the unemployment rate.
-This may be an indicator that an increased population aged 65 and older is filling an employment gap, but their age excludes them from workforce participation measures.

 (1) Wisconsin Works is available to parents of minor children whose family income is below 115% of the Federal Poverty Level (FPL)